 - Clients may be able to obtain low interest loans.
 The financing may also come with discounted rates or special terms.
 Generally these loans from Working Cars for Working Families are also available to help individuals with poor credit scores or other financial challenges purchase a vehicle.

 - A second component are those programs that acquire gently used vehicles.
 These can be donated to the non-profit by dealers or individuals.
 The non-profit Working Cars for Working Families will then giveaway these automobiles to qualified low income families.

 - In some cases the agency may help individuals save for a vehicle through matched savings programs, such as an IDA.

 - Working Cars for Working Families will also help fix a car too.
 Many low-income families or single parents lack emergency savings to repair their car or truck, and instead of a new vehicle some basic repairs may be done.
 Read more on low income car repair grants.

 As most people know, a reliable and safe car is critical to the long success of most working individuals and families.
 Without transportation someone who is currently employed may not be able to access child care, job training, medical appointments, or other critical needs.
 So by families being able to acquire either a new or low cost automobile, this will help ensure these tasks can be addressed.

-The eligibility requirements will vary by program, location and charity.
+The eligibility requirements for Working Cars for Working Families will vary by program, location and charity.
 Over 100 agencies and charities participate, and they are located across the country.
 Each car ownership program may have differing eligibility requirements and the local non-profit will consider many factors.
 Applicants will need to contact the assistance programs in your area for more details.

 While conditions needs to be met, the goal of each and every non-profit is to promote the economic well being and job security to the less fortunate.
 This is accomplished by them distributing cars directly to families, facilitating matched savings for car down purchases and payments, and making low-interest loans for car purchases.